 Recently, I was contacted by Snake River Farms, a premier “ranch to table” family owned company providing the finest beef and pork products, to create a recipe using their amazing Kurobuta bone-in ham.
-I was beyond thrilled to work with such a great company, as they offer quality ingredients and are committed to raising their animals in an ethical, sustainable and humane way.
-Plus, you simply order online and your ham (or roast, steaks, etc) show up at your doorstep, packaged perfectly!
+You simply order online and your ham (or roast, steaks, etc) show up at your doorstep, packaged perfectly!
 No more shuffling out to your local grocery store, hassling with crowds, or overpaying for a ham that isn’t that great in quality.
 I’m all about lounging on the couch in my pj’s, making a few clicks and boom… entree shopping is done!

 Imagine the “oooooh’s” and “ahhhhh’s” when you set that beautiful ham down on the table!!
 As if that crazy flavorful glaze isn’t enough, I’ve also created a delicious mustard sauce to serve alongside, which is great with slices of ham, or on a ham sandwich using leftovers!

-If you’re looking for ideas on what to serve alongside this glazed ham, I like to serve my loaded mashed potato bake, harvest Israeli couscous salad, and some maple bacon buttermilk biscuits.
-For dessert, well you can’t go wrong with a buttermilk chocolate layer cake or my Mom’s famous carrot cake!
+If you’re looking for ideas on what to serve alongside this glazed ham, I like to serve my Horseradish Mashed Potatoes, Brussels sprouts with toasted Hazelnut Butter, some of my Mom’s Corn Pudding, or these fluffy One Hour Dinner Rolls.
+For dessert, well, you can’t go wrong with these red velvet brownies (easy to customize to any holiday!), or my Mom’s famous carrot cake!

 Trust me when I say that you’ll be wanting this ham for MORE than just holidays… we like to have hams as a weekend meal, and then snack on the leftovers for lunches throughout the week.
-Snake River Farms also offers some smaller varieties of Kurobuta hams that would be perfect for everyday meals!
 Give this one a try you guys, I know you’ll love it 🙂

 Bourbon Orange Glazed Ham